 Explore all the different things that money can mean in your life.
 Then underline the one that you feel is the most important for you.

+Comfort, luxury, no worries, joy, freedom

 Action Exercise #6: Put it down!

 You must be courageous in asking for your fee.
 Decide on a number right now.
 Stop reading.
 Close your eyes and do it.
 OK, got it?
 Now add $50.
 That is your fee.
 Don’t hedge!!
 If you hedge on your fee and don’t ask for what you want, you may feel resentment or feel as if you are unfairly being taken advantage of.